 Domaine de Saint Siffrein owns 14 hectares of vines in the Chateauneuf du Pape appellation.
 13 hectares are used to grow red wine grapes.
 1 hectare is reserved for the production of white wine grape varieties.
 The vineyards are well placed in the northwestern part of Chateauneuf du Pape, in the Cabrieres and Palestor lieux-dits.
 The vineyard is managed using biodynamic farming techniques.
 In 2012, Domaine de Saint Siffrein was certified Agriculture Biologique.
 However, Domaine de Saint Siffrein can claim credit for being one of the first vineyards in Chateauneuf du Pape to practice organic farming, which is something they have been doing since at 1980.

 Domaine de Saint Siffrein Chateauneuf du Pape is a blend of 65% Grenache, 15% Syrah, 15% Mourvedre and 5% Cinsault from vines that are at least 60 years of age.
-The wines are aged mostly in with 10% of the wine being aged in fourdres and old, French oak barrels for for 12 months.
+The terroir is mostly galets, but there are also soils with clay, sand and limestone.
+The wines are aged mostly in with 10% of the wine being aged in foudres and old, French oak barrels for for 12 months.
 The production averages 3,500 cases per vintage.

-Domaine de Saint Siffrein Chateauneuf du Pape Terre d’Abel is usually a blend of 40% Grenache, 40% Mourvedre and 20% Syrah from old vines that range from 60 years of age to more than 100 years of age.
+Domaine de Saint Siffrein Chateauneuf du Pape Terre d’Abel is usually a blend of 80% Grenache and 20% Mourvedre, although you can also find Syrah included in the blend as well.
+The terroir is mostly galets, but there are also soils with clay, sand and limestone.
+The vines used here are old vines that range from 60 years of age to more than 100 years of age.
 Although the blend can vary depending on the vintage.
 The wine is aged in a combination of vessels with roughly 70% of the wine aging in foudres and the remaining wine is aged in used, French oak barrels.
 The production is quite small with less than 200 cases per year being produced.

 Serving and Decanting Domaine de Saint Siffrein with Wine, Food Pairing Tips